GazeGraphResource/GazeGraph/README.md

 </p>

 ### 1.2 Activities
+We focus on application of **sedentary activity recognition** using eye trackers.
+Tracking sedentary activities has several benefits.
+First, sedentary activities, such as reading and watching videos, occupy a dominant amount of time in people's daily lives.
+A recent report indicates that 25\% of Americans are sedentary for more than eight hours a day.
+Unfortunately, a sedentary lifestyle is associated with poor health, including an increased risk of heart disease and type 2 diabetes.
+Thus, proactively monitoring the daily sedentary activities can provide more fine-grained information about people's lifestyles.
+Second, it enhances the context-awareness of existing systems.
+For instance, by detecting whether a user is playing video games or reading articles, the environment (e.g., smart home) or mobile AR/VR systems can be augmented to provide better user experience and more immersive user-environment interaction.

 We consider six different **desktop activities** that are commonly performed in daily life:

 - **Browse**: subjects browse public news websites or blogs.
 The websites visited by the subjects are different: three subjects gravitated toward visiting websites written in English while the other five subjects visited websites written mainly in Chinese.